HashEdits/BFI_VRCFT_Module/ReadMe.md

 here's the command to launch BFI with the right launch option:

 `python .\main.py ----osc-port 8999`

+>Using an OSC mixer is recomended to remain compatibility with your BFI parameters compatible avatar

 ### 3 - Drag and drop the latest release of the module in your VRCFT CustomLibs folder